dinglidingli/PixelHolder-Sinatra/README.md

-NOTE: I will be discontinuing the hosted service for PixelHoldr 23rd January 2014.
-If you feel like hosting PixelHoldr, please let me know and I will link to it here.
+NOTE: I will be discontinuing the hosted service for PixelHolder 23rd January 2014.
+If you feel like hosting PixelHolder, please let me know and I will link to it here.

-PixelHoldr
+PixelHolder
 ==========

-PixelHoldr is a self-hosted image placeholder generator built on top of [Sinatra](https://github.com/sinatra/sinatra).
+PixelHolder is a self-hosted image placeholder generator built on top of [Sinatra](https://github.com/sinatra/sinatra).
 Using the Flickr API, Creative Commons licenced images are retrieved and cropped to your specified dimensions.
 The first load may be slow while the file is downloaded off Flickr, but generated images are cached on your harddrive and will be used instead if present.

+PixelHolder previously ran as a Sinatra only app, but is currently being rewritten as a Ruby Gem.

 Requirements
 ------------